acvetkov/sinon-chrome/README.md

 ## Difference from 0.2 version

 We remove all predefined properties and behavior.
-You must define all stubs behavior by your self.
+You must define all stubs behavior by yourself.

 **For example**